What No One Told Me About Using “Microbiome” Skincare

 What is “microbiome-friendly” or “microbiome-safe” skincare?

 A few years ago, microbiome skincare promised to take the beauty industry by storm.
 In 2022, Glossy reported that Unilever (the parent company to global brands such as Dove and Vaseline) was betting on the microbiome as the “next big trend in skincare.”
 I don’t think it quite took off, though.
-Maybe it’s a little too complicated, or perhaps it feels gimmicky — microbiome skincare is not regulated by the US Food and Drug Administration (FDA).
+Maybe it’s a little too complicated, or perhaps it feels gimmicky.
 Essentially, this label means next to nothing.

 AdvertisementADVERTISEMENT